accoffin12/streaming-07-FinalMTA/README.md

 Station463_deque = deque(maxlen=8)
 ```
 #### Callback Functions
 Each station was given an individual callback function.
-This allows us to run through the messages and generate an alert for each based on the number of passengers being entered into each deque.
+This allows us to run through the messages and generate an alert based on the number of passengers in each deque.
 The first step of this is to unpack the data.
 ```
 # Clean the body of the message to find the temperature:
     body_decode = struct.unpack('=QI',body)